 If there’s no opportunity for your employees to progress, there’s only one place they’re heading - the door.
 As employees pick up skills, experience and become specialised, they tend to seek out opportunities to be promoted into senior or leadership roles.
 Companies that have strong internal promotion structures tend to lead to stronger teams and happier employees.

 At Staff Treats we help startups and SMEs retain their best employees through our reward and recognition program.
 Our portal offers everything from employee discounts, online GP consultations and salary sacrifice schemes.
-If you’re looking for ways to improve your employee retention, book a demo with us today.
+If you’re looking for ways to improve your employee retention, with us today.